jefflinwood/zapcircle/docs/src/content/docs/reference/command-line.md

 - `<filetype>`: The type of file to analyze (e.g., `jsx`, `tsx`).
 - `<path>`: The file or directory path to analyze.

+**Options**
+- `--verbose`: Logs the LLM prompt and response to the console.
+- `--interactive`: Asks before overwriting any existing files.

 **Example:**
 ```bash
 npx zapcircle analyze jsx ./src/components